Principality of Samos

 The Principality of Samos (Ηγεμονία της Σάμου, Igemonía tis Sámou; Sisam İmâreti; Sisam Beyliği) was an autonomous tributary state of the Ottoman Empire from 1834 to 1912.
-The island of Samos had participated in the Greek War of Independence since 1821 and successfully resisted several Turkish and Egyptian attempts to occupy it, but it was not included with the boundaries of the newly independent Greek state.
-Instead, beginning in 1834 the island was granted self-government as a semi-independent state.
+The island of Samos had participated in the Greek War of Independence since 1821 and had successfully resisted several Ottoman and Egyptian attempts to occupy it, but it was not included within the boundaries of the newly independent Greek state.
+Instead in 1834 the island was granted self-governance as a semi-independent state.

-Tributary to the Ottoman Empire, paying the annual sum of £2700, it was governed by a Prince who was a Christian of Greek descent, but nominated by the Ottoman Porte.
-The prince was assisted in his function as chief executive by a 4-member Senate.
-These were chosen by him out of eight candidates nominated by the four districts of the island: Vathy, Chora, Marathokampos, and Karlovasi.
+Tributary to the Ottoman Empire, forced to pay annual sum of £2700, it was to be governed by a Prince of Christian Greek descent, but nominated by the Sublime Porte.
+The Prince was to be assisted in his function as chief executive by a Senate composed of 4 members.
+These members were chosen by the Prince out of eight candidates nominated by the four districts of the island: Vathy, Chora, Marathokampos, and Karlovasi.
 The actual legislative power belonged to a chamber of 36 deputies, presided over by the Greek-Orthodox Metropolitan.
-The seat of the government was the port of Vathy.
+The seat of the government was the port city of Vathy.